-Store in a cool, dry, well-ventilated area in sealed containers, removed from incompatible substances like acids, which could cause chemical reactions.
+Store in a cool, dry, well-ventilated area, removed from incompatible substances like acids, which could cause chemical reactions.
 Ensure containers are adequately labelled, protected from physical damage and sealed when not in use.

 8. EXPOSURE CONTROLS / PERSONAL PROTECTION

 8.1 Control parameters